EdnaValter/team5-project/README.md

 # team5-project
-MFD - Second Semester project
+This is Team5 - Second Semester project Repository.